Trip Details at-a-Glance

 Join us for an unforgettable adventure in a South Seas paradise, a corner of the world that has lured adventurers and romantics ever since Magellan first sailed these waters in 1521.
 Our voyage aboard the 114-guest MS Caledonian Sky brings us from Easter Island, home to the famed moais of mysterious origin and visited by Captain Cook in 1774 on his second voyage of exploration, to the Pitcairn Islands, renowned as the final destination of the mutineers of the Bounty, to the enchanting isles of French Polynesia, including the remote and culturally-rich Marquesas Islands, beloved by the artist Paul Gauguin.
 All along the way we experience the traditional hospitality of friendly islanders in villages set amid the shade of breadfruit and coconut palms, snorkel the rich coral reefs and crystal-clear lagoons that shelter astounding marine life, from brilliantly-hued parrotfish to giant clams, and enjoy the expertise of our handpicked expedition team of naturalists, marine biologists, and ecologists who share their enthusiasm and knowledge during our shore excursions and while aboard the ship.

-Arrive at Easter Island and transfer to a local hotel for an overnight stay.
-In the afternoon we visit Rano Kau, the second oldest volcano on the island.
-Its huge caldera (nearly a mile at its base) contains one of the island’s three fresh water lakes.
-From the lookout at the rim of Rano Kau we continue to the ceremonial village of Orongo, best known for the birdman cult race in which contestants vied to be the first to bring back the egg of a sooty tern from the offshore islet of Motu Nui.
-The site features 47 restored houses.
-We continue to Ahu Tahai, another restored ceremonial site and one of the oldest, dating back to the 6th century.
-We return to the hotel for dinner and overnight...D
+After breakfast at the hotel, transfer to the airport for our scheduled flight to Easter Island.
+On arrival transfer to Hanga Roa Hotel (or similar) for an overnight stay.
+This afternoon, explore Rano Kau, the second oldest volcano on the island.
+Its huge Caldera (nearly a mile at its base) contains one of the island’s three fresh water lakes.
+From the look-out at the rim of Rano Kau we continue on to the ceremonial village of Orongo, best known for the birdman cult ceremonies.
+The site was restored in 1974 and within the village you will see 47 restored houses.
+Continue to Ahu Tahai, another restored ceremonial site and one of the oldest, dating back to the 6th century.
+Return to the hotel for dinner this evening.

-After breakfast in the hotel we enjoy a full day tour, visiting many of the areas where the mysterious moais (statues) are found.
-We explore the volcano of Rano Raraku, the site where nearly all moais were carved (today almost 400 statues remain in various stages of completion).
-A hike to the top of the volcano’s crater reveals not only many statues but also a beautiful fresh water lake.
-We continue our explorations at Ahu Tongariki, the largest ceremonial site in Polynesia, restored in 1996.
-Lunch is a specially arranged barbecue on Anakena Beach, one of the prettiest coves in the South Pacific and home of Easter Island’s ancient paramount chiefs.
-After lunch we return to town before transferring to the MS Caledonian Sky, and tonight we enjoy a welcome dinner on the ship.
-All meals included aboard the MS Caledonian Sky.
+Today, enjoy a full day tour, visiting many of the different areas where moais (statues) can be found.
+You will see the volcano of Rano Raraku, the site where 95% of all moais were carved and today you will find nearly 400 statues in various stages of completion.
+A hike to the top of the volcano’s crater will not only reveal many statues but also a beautiful fresh water lake.
+Continue our exploration of the island with Ahu Tongariki, the largest ceremonial site in Polynesia restored in 1996 and Ahu Akivi where you find seven maoi built around 1460 B.C and which face out to sea.
+Lunch will be a specially arranged barbecue on Anakena beach, home of Easter Island’s ancient paramount chiefs and one of the prettiest coves in the South Pacific.
+In the late afternoon, transfer to the MS Caledonian Sky and sail this evening.

-We experience expedition cruising at its finest as we spend two days at sea en route to the Pitcairn Islands.
-Lectures from our onboard naturalists, historians, and anthropologists enhance our understanding of this fascinating realm.
+Experience expedition cruising at its finest as you spend two days at sea en route to the Pitcairn Islands.
+Lectures from your onboard naturalists, historians, and anthropologists enhance your understanding of this fascinating realm.

 Ducie Island, Pitcairn Islands

-A coral atoll offering superb snorkeling and birding, Ducie Island is so remote that no threats to its native wildlife exist, and this sanctuary is one of the rare places in the world where wildlife is relatively unaffected by man’s presence.
-On a snorkeling excursion, we view bright-hued parrotfish feeding off the coral beds, while giant tridacna clams display mantles of purple, green, and blue.
+After a morning at sea you will experience expedition cruising at its finest as you land on one of nature’s wildlife sanctuaries.
+A remote coral atoll with superb snorkelling and birding, Ducie Island is so remote that no threats to its native wildlife exist, and it is one of the rare places in the world where wildlife is relatively unaffected by man’s presence.
+Your expedition team will lead a series of walks on the island.

 Henderson Island, Pitcairn Islands

-This upraised former coral atoll has fascinating eroded rock formations, with giant blowholes flinging up tremendous sea-spray.
-Very rare birds inhabit the island, including the Henderson Island rail and Stephen’s lori.
-Numerous underwater ravines and crevices support a great diversity of fish such as soldier fish, butterfly fish, and goatfish, and we will enjoy searching for them as we snorkel these beautiful waters.
+Arrive at Henderson Island at lunchtime.
+This upraised former coral atoll has fascinating eroded rock formations, with giant blowholes flinging up tremendous sea spray.
+Very rare birds inhabit the island, including the Henderson Island rail and Stephen’s Lori.
+Numerous underwater ravines and crevices support a great diversity of fish and while walking on the island, come across a profusion of coconut crabs.